Updated 30/06/2025

-In the garden, there are many brightly coloured flowers and different options of foliage plants that I love.
+In the garden, there are many brightly coloured flowers and different varieties of foliage plants that I love.
 But add some enchanting charm to your planting schemes with these top picks of plants with silver foliage.

 1. Lychnis coronaria (rose campion)

 Firstly, the silvery grey felted leaves of this short lived perennial are complemented by vibrant pink flowers through summer.
-The silver foliage lends itself to coastal gardens, whilst the bright blooms have a cottage style feel to them.
+The silver foliage lends itself to coastal gardens, whilst the bright blooms have a cottage garden style feel to them.
 Furthermore, it’s a very relaxed looking plant, making it perfect for informal gardens.

 - Flowers in summer